ropensci/rtika/README.md

 library('rtika')
 ```

-There are no other dependencies.
 The `rJava` package is not required.

 ``` r
 # The curl and data.table packages enhance rtika.